A Warrior’s Heart

 Regards Reader –

-There are those who would love to rid themselves of painful memories, to forget nasty pasts and mistakes.
-They say its hell to live with those memories.
-I say its hell to live without them.
-I have no memories of my past, my friends or family.
+There are those who would love to rid themselves of painful memories, to forget mistakes.
+And pasts.
+They say it’s hell to live with those memories.
+I say it’s hell to live without them.
+I have no recollections of my past, my friends, or family.

-I owe my life to the Fae who discovered me bleeding and nearly dead at their doorway.
-They saved me and offered me a new life, regardless of my past.
-So I’ve served the Fae and the Shields since that day.
-My special knowledge of herbs and healing has been needed to save the Shields countless times.
-They are my brethren, my family, yet I am alone.
+I owe my life to the Fae who discovered me bleeding and near dead at their doorway.
+They saved me and offered me a new life.
+I’ve served the Fae and the Shields since that fateful day.
+My unique knowledge of herbs and healing has been needed to save the Shields countless times.
+They are my brethren, my family.
+Yet I am alone.

 No matter where I search or what questions I ask, I discover nothing to open a doorway in my mind of locked memories.
 Until I catch a glimpse of a woman who seems as familiar to me as breathing.

-Though she claims to not know me, our bodies know each other.
-Yet, I agonize over what she keeps hidden in the depths of her haunted hazel eyes.
-I fear the dark thoughts that lurk in my heart, and wonder at any black deeds in my past.
+Though Jayna claims to not know me, our bodies, our souls recognize the other.
+I agonize over what she keeps hidden in the depths of her haunted hazel eyes.
+I fear the dark thoughts that lurk in my heart and wonder at any black deeds of my past.
 If what I dread comes to pass, death will not come swift enough.

 Above all, I must keep Jayna safe.
-She is the only one that has quieted my soul and shown me what serenity was.
+She is the only one that has quieted my soul and shown me serenity.

 Gabriel the Hollow